-PROVINCIAL Health Officer Dr. Bonnie Henry and Health Minister Adrian Dix on Wednesday announced 625 new cases of COVID-19, including two epi-linked cases, for a total of 55,254 cases in British Columbia.
+PROVINCIAL Health Officer Dr. Bonnie Henry and Health Minister Adrian Dix on Wednesday reported 521 new COVID-19 cases, including three epi-linked cases, for a total of 140,596 cases in British Columbia.

-There have been eight new COVID-19-related deaths, and the total number of deaths now stands at 962 in the province.
+There have been eight new COVID-19-related deaths, for a total of 1,658 deaths in the province.

-There are 6,343 active cases of COVID-19 in B.C.
-There are 381 individuals currently hospitalized with COVID-19, 78 of whom are in intensive care.
+Of the active cases, 340 individuals are currently hospitalized with COVID-19, 118 of whom are in intensive care.
 The remaining people with COVID-19 are recovering at home in self-isolation.

 There have been 77 new cases of COVID-19 in the Vancouver Coastal Health region, 335 new cases in the Fraser Health region, 18 in the Island Health region, 62 in the Interior Health region, 29 in the Northern Health region and no new cases of people who reside outside of Canada.

 There has been one new health-care facility outbreak at Heritage Manor (Northern Health).
 The outbreak at Sandalwood Retirement Resort is over.

 Henry and Dix said: “2,623,907 doses of Pfizer-BioNTech, Moderna and AstraZeneca COVID-19 vaccines have been administered in B.C., 135,246 of which are second doses.